U.S. pulls out of Soviet-era nuclear missile pact with Russia

 Trump has said he would like to see a “next-generation” arms control deal with Russia and China to cover all types of nuclear weapons, something Beijing has so far rejected.

-Reporting by Steve Holland; Additional reporting by Roberta Rampton in WASHINGTON, Andrew Osborn in MOSCOW and Robin Emmott in BRUSSELS; Editing by Peter Cooney and Jon Boyle
+Reporting by Steve Holland; Additional reporting by Roberta Rampton in WASHINGTON, Andrew Osborn in MOSCOW and Robin Emmott in BRUSSELS; Editing by Peter Cooney, Jon Boyle and Peter Graff